Honest Inference for Stochastic Optimization: Additional Numerical Results

-Figure~\ref{fig:demo} displays the confidence regions three methods defined in Section~\ref{sec:num} for confidence levels of $95\%$, $85\%$, and $75\%$.
+\Cref{fig:demo} displays the confidence regions three methods defined in Section~\ref{sec:num} for confidence levels of $95\%$, $85\%$, and $75\%$.
 This visualization highlights key qualitative differences between the methods.
 As shown, the proposed confidence sets (middle and right panels) are non-convex, whereas the Wald interval (left panel) forms an ellipse.
-Additionally, the proposed methods yield slighly enlarged confidence regions.
-Figure~\ref{fig:volume} estimates that the confidence set in the right panel does not enlarge the Wald interval in the left panel by more than a factor of 2.
-We observe that this bound is indeed a moderate estimate, as the actual confidence sets may be much closer in size.
-A close inspection of the confidence set presented in the right panel, given by expression~\eqref{eq:last-expression-ssu}, reveals that it coincides with the adaptive confidence sets by \citet{Robins2006} and dimension-agnostic confidence sets based on cross U-statistics proposed by \citet{kim2020dimension} in their Appendix D (See the left panel of their Figure 3), though they did not provide a rigorous analysis.
+Additionally, the proposed methods yield slightly enlarged confidence regions.
+A close inspection of the confidence set presented in the right panel reveals that it coincides with the adaptive confidence sets by \citet{Robins2006} and dimension-agnostic confidence sets based on cross U-statistics proposed by \citet{kim2020dimension} in their Appendix D (See the left panel of their Figure 3).
 For mean estimation, these methods become identical.